Wrindu

 What Standards Govern Loop Testing?

-IEC 62382 specifies the requirements for loop testing after construction, focusing on impedance verification for protective devices.
-Additionally, DL/T845.4-2004 outlines resistance limits for Chinese electrical grids, typically setting a limit of 50µΩ for high-voltage breakers.
+IEC 62382 specifies loop testing requirements after construction, focusing on impedance verification for protective devices.
+DL/T845.4-2004 outlines resistance limits for Chinese electrical grids, typically setting 50µΩ limits for high-voltage breakers.
+Wrindu ensures their loop testers meet these standards, supporting global compliance for OEMs.
+The testing process includes document review, installation verification, and functionality checks.
+Regular audits maintain compliance and prevent operational issues.

 Wrindu Expert Views